 The Bovoni Landfill sits adjacent to Mangrove Lagoon, and is the largest mangrove forest in the territory, home to juvenile fish, sea turtles and some bird species.
 Mangrove Lagoon on St. Thomas has slowly seen its waters polluted as the landfill grows in size.
-The the Nadir Gut, which channels water from Anna’s Retreat, Tutu and Donoe bypass and other areas in country empties into the lagoon, bringing with it more pollutants and man made debris.
+The Nadir Gut, which channels water from Anna’s Retreat, Tutu and Donoe bypass and other areas in country empty into the lagoon, bringing with it more pollutants and man-made debris.

 The mangrove is considered an Area of Concern under the Resource Conservation and Recovery Act (RCRA).
 The Anguilla Landfill on St. Croix is also mandated to close as scavenging birds migrating annually create hazards for nearby aircraft at the Henry Rohlsen Airport.

 Governor Bryan also mentioned that a better waste management strategy could improve the territory’s tourism product and not to mention the health of residents.

 The Governor also talked about the state of roads in the Virgin Islands and mentioned that construction on major roadways will pick up in the coming months.